Jellyfish galaxy: Examples

-Examples

 Jellyfish galaxy JO204 taken by ESO's MUSE instrument.

 Jellyfish galaxy in SDSS J1110+6459, visible next to the cluster and apparently dripping bright blue material.

 NASA/ESA Hubble image of galaxy JW100 with streams of star-forming gas dripping from the disc of the galaxy like streaks of fresh paint.
 These tendrils of bright gas are formed by ram pressure stripping, and their resemblance to dangling tentacles led astronomers to refer it as a ‘jellyfish’ galaxy.